fpalandri/fpalandri.github.io/_pages/static_maps.md

-# - High-resolution flood modelling over the Seine river basin (TRI)
+### - High-resolution flood modeling over the Seine river basin

 What you see below is the extent of flood under scenario 1.4, dubbed "extreme", as seen in a geobrowser.
 I used darker colors to depict higher levels of flood.